aikazu/ikan-kan/PLANNING.md

 - **Feature-Based Iterations**: Complete one gameplay feature fully before moving to the next
 - **Playtest-Driven Design**: Regular playtesting to ensure balance and engagement
 - **Modular Architecture**: Components designed for reusability and clear separation of concerns
+- **Continuous Improvement**: Regular UI and performance enhancements based on playtesting

 ## Security Considerations